New Zealand 1971 One Cent

 Chromium: 0.2%

 New Zealand's decimal currency system was introduced on 10th July 1967, featuring coinage denominations of 1c, 2c, 5c, 10c, 20c, and 50c.
 During this period, a handful of patterns were created to trial out different obverse designs, including a portrait of Queen Elizabeth II by James Berry.
+While Berry's portrait was ultimately rejected for circulating coinage, it was later approved for commemorative dollar coins.

 The chosen obverse, designed by Arnold Machin, was produced by the Royal Mint with dies such as this example used to strike 1c coins dated 1971.

-Surviving dies are exceedingly rare and are typically held in institutional collections, making this discovery particularly remarkable.
+Surviving coinage dies are exceedingly rare and are typically held in institutional collections, making this discovery particularly remarkable.
 Another New Zealand coin die — the reverse for a pre-decimal penny — is rumored in the 1980s to exist in a private collection.

 By Aventine Numismatics